About Emmanuel

 Our Waterloo location continues to be an integral part of the Uptown Waterloo community, and we take full advantage of activities within our community by going on neighbourhood walks, visiting the neighbourhood creek to explore and discover nature and wildlife, and visiting uptown businesses.

-Emmanuel at Sandhills Forest and Nature Early Learning-Opening in fall 2025
+Emmanuel at Sandhills Forest and Nature Early Learning

-Emmanuel purchased our second location in the fall of 2024 from Camino Well-Being + Mental Health.
-With an expected opening date of September 2025, we are thrilled to expand our quality child care services.
+Emmanuel purchased our second location in the fall of 2024 from Camino Well-Being + Mental Health (former North Wilmot Public School).
+We opened to children and families in September 2025.

 Our Legacy